cdfuller/echo-server/README.md

 ## TODO
 * Add screenshot and instructions to README
 * Figure out how to make it a module so I can do `python -m echo`
+  * Notes:
+    * Works by default.
+    * Would like to figure out how to add it to the python package index
 * Add to dockerhub